ElianCordoba/softwareontheroad/src/content/s3-cloudfront-angular-react.md

 ## If you don't care about the cost, you can go now!
-Have a nice day :smile-face:
+Have a nice day and share this article with your fellows :smile-face:

 # Cost analysis

+  [Imagen de personas haciendo cuentas en papel, o de contadores, o de plata]

+  As a part of the AWS Free Usage Tier, you can get started with AWS S3 for free.
+Upon sign up, new AWS customers receive 5 GB of Amazon S3 standard storage, 20,000 Get-Requests, 2,000 Put-Requests, and 15GB of data transfer-out each month for one year.

 # AWS S3 Pricing
   - Image of S3 storage pricing